 - Remove each bun to a well-greased cookie sheet or a tray covered with a silicone mat.
 These buns are prone to major “stickage.”

-- Use a serrated knife or new single-edge razor blade to slice an X into each bun about 1/2 inch deep.
+- Use a sharp serrated knife, a new single-edge razor blade, or a lame to slice an X into each bun about 1/2 inch deep.
 Sprinkle with coarse salt.

 - Bake 20-24 minutes or until the interior temperature reaches 195-200˚F (88-90˚C) on a quick-read thermometer.

 - Remove buns ASAP to a cooling rack.
 Eat immediately or allow the rolls to cool.
 Slice horizontally to make buns.